cakcora/chartalist/README.md

 4. The corresponding dataset will be downloaded if not already when the script is ran and the Panda DataFrame can be used directly for processing.

+## Using Example Scripts

+The included example scripts are provided as a starting point for processing the data in the datasets and meant to help familiarize the new user with the data format.